Interfaces to interact with Wirepas backend services.

 Viewing connected devices

 Upon a MQTT connection, the Backend Client will start populating an internal structure based on any incoming message.
 The topic is parsed and the information about the network devices are constructed.

 The operation happens as messages are published from the network.
 It will take time to build a full map of the network, which will be faster depending on your network's packets per second.

-The output will show the devices that have been currently found.
 In case you wish to view periodically which devices you have on your network, type in the following command:

 wm-gw-cli > ?track_devices

 To exit the tracking loop, give a new line feed to the input stream and it will go back to the main command shell.

 When sending a downstream datagram, it is necessary to obey the Backend to Gateway API (WM-RM-128).
 For that reason, it is mandatory to know what is the target gateway identifier and in most cases the sink id as well.

 The wm-gw-cli provides an easy way to select the target gateway and sink.
 To make your choice, please type the following commands:

 wm-gw-cli > set_gateway 0 : 2485378023427 : GatewayState.ONLINE 1 : 2485378023426 : GatewayState.OFFLINE Please enter your gateway selection : 0 wm-gw-cli > set_sink 0 : 3806491:2485378023427:sink0 Please enter your sink selection : 0